hneth/unikn/README.md

 The **unikn** package exports the color palettes shown by `seecol(pal = "all")` and the 9 preferred colors of `pal_unikn_pref` (e.g., `Seeblau`, `Seegruen`, etc.) as named colors.

 The `usecol()` function provides convenient access and additional options for using them in graphs.
-Some examples for using
+Here are some examples:

-1. Some examples of using **unikn** color palettes and functions in base R plots:
+1. Using **unikn** color palettes and functions in base R plots:

 By default, simply set the color argument of a plot to `usecol()` with some **unikn** color palette: